-Associates Degree in Diesel Mechanics and Technology: Program Information
+Associate Degree in Diesel Mechanics & Technology: Program Info

 All students must have a high school education or GED equivalent before enrolling in an associate's degree program in diesel mechanics and technology at a community college or vocational school.
 Such schools also recommend that incoming students complete at least two years of math, science and English classes while in a high school-type setting.

-The courses found within an associate's degree program in diesel technology provide students with the vocational skills needed to work on vehicles with diesel engines.
+The courses found within the program may provide students with the vocational skills needed to work on vehicles with diesel engines.
 A mixture of classroom lectures and practical course sessions might include:

 - Diesel engine technology